dulingo

 A Guide on Cost of Living in South AfricaCost of Living in Arizona: A Guide on Expected Expenses

 No. It is not expensive to live in Egypt.
-As per the 2022 data, the expenses in Egypt is 86.3% less than in the UK.
+The average monthly cost of living in Egypt is around EGP 15,229, without rent for an individual and this expense amount is 86.3% less than in the UK.
 Moreover, it is 65% lower than the living expenses in the US.

 Egypt is a country that has low living costs.
 The accommodation expenses, transportation expenses, and utility expenses in the country are reasonable.
 However, it is best to travel to the country with health insurance.
 To discover more articles like this one, consult the study abroad experts at Leverage Edu.